Kane County Government

 Best Practices for Composting Your Pumpkin

-Carving: If you are carving your pumpkin and need to get rid of the "guts" before pumpkin smash events happen, many municipal waste programs allow residents to mix food scraps in with yard waste.
-See more about those programs here.
+Carving: If you are carving a pumpkin and need to get rid of the "guts" before pumpkin smash events happen, many municipal waste programs allow residents to mix food scraps in with yard waste.
+See more about the best practices for curbside composting programs here.
 You can also store pumpkin guts in the fridge or freezer and then bring them to a smash event.
-Roasted pumpkin seeds are a healthy, easy and tasty snack!
+Also, roasted pumpkin seeds are a healthy, easy and tasty snack!

 Preservatives: If you want to treat a pumpkin or jack-o-lantern to make it last longer or to discourage squirrels, soak it in a relatively harmless/safe chemical like dilute vinegar instead of a toxic one like bleach.
 Please do not use sealants or epoxies on any pumpkins that will be composted.
-While often relatively non-toxic, these products contain polymers.
-Pumpkins sealed with resin or epoxy can cause microplastics in compost.
+While often relatively non-toxic, these products contain polymers (plastic).
+Pumpkins sealed with resin or epoxy put microplastics into compost.

-Stickers, Appliques, Lights and Candles: Any plastic stickers or appliques like googly eyes, gems, vinyl stickers, wigs, etc. should be removed, as should real/wax candles, battery powered LED candles, and any other light-making device prior to composting.
+Stickers, Appliques, Lights and Candles: Any plastic stickers or appliques like googly eyes, gems, vinyl stickers, wigs, etc. should be removed, as should wax candles, battery powered LED candles, and any other light-making device.